Azure/FTA-WelcomeKits/hybrid/deployment/cluster/Deployment-23h2.md

     - smb-1
     - smb-2
 -   Ensure there is only one default route existing on each node
--   Create an additional local administrator account on each node, this can be then used as part of the deployment (the “administrator” account is disabled at the end of the deployment)
+-   Create an additional local administrator account on each node, this can be then used as part of the deployment (the “administrator” account is renamed to "ASBuiltInAdmin" at the end of the deployment)
 -   Ensure that the name, driver version, firmware version and component ID is consistent across all nodes and adapter usage types e.g. they should be consistent across comp-mgmt-1 and comp-mgmt-2 across all nodes.  (this is required for Network ATC)

 At this point then consider running the [Hardware Checker][hardwarechecker] to ensure the node is ready and passes all tests.

+## Preparing the networking

+With regards to the networking then it is important to remember that during the deployment as part of the Network ATC and RDMA configuration that a VLAN tag is applied to the storage interfaces, due to this it is mot likely that the switch ports which the the storage adapters are connected to will need to be set as trunk ports with the intended VLANs for storage set as allowed ports.
+If the port is set as an access port with the VLAN set or the intended VLAN for storage is set ad the native/default VLAN then the traffic will be dropped due to the double tagging of the VLAN.

 ## Arc Registration and Permissions